 Is the Cold Weather Making My Child Wet the Bed?

-It’s December already, which means parkas and snow boots (or at the very least thick sweaters and flannel shirts).
+It’s winter already, which means parkas and snow boots (or at the very least thick sweaters and flannel shirts).
 As beautiful as pristine, white snow is (especially when you’re looking at it from indoors – preferably with a mug of warm cocoa and a blazing fire nearby), being cold isn’t usually a pleasant experience.

 (Pixabay / janamg0)